Cloud Tiering technical FAQ

 Which object storage providers are supported?

 Amazon S3, Azure Blob storage, Google Cloud Storage, and StorageGRID using the S3 protocol are supported.

 Yes, you can.
 When you set up data tiering, you have the choice to add a new bucket/container or to select an existing bucket/container.

 Which S3 storage classes are supported?

-Cloud Tiering supports data tiering to Standard or Standard-Infrequent Access.
+Cloud Tiering supports data tiering to the Standard, Standard-Infrequent Access, One Zone-IA, or Intelligent storage class.
 See Supported S3 storage classes for more details.

 Which Azure Blob access tiers are supported?

-Does Cloud Tiering create one object store for the entire cluster or one per aggregate?
+Does Cloud Tiering use one object store for the entire cluster or one per aggregate?

 One object store for the entire cluster.